ai-driven-dev/ai-driven-dev-community/resources/prompts/refactoring.md

 Goal:
 Propose improvements to the project structure to enhance its quality and ensure that it aligns with best practices.
+Feat every issue regarding the "Project" info and its tech stack.

 Rules:
 - Empty files or folders.